aroques/aroques.github.io/_posts/2020-01-26-sql-post-ideas.md

 - JOIN ordering - how does that work?
 In a nutshell, a derived table is created which follows the ordering that the tables are specified in.For example: T1, after a join...
 DT1, after another join...
 DT2, after the next join....
 DT3, amd so on...

 - Window functions: they're pretty cool.
 When to use them?
 Which ones are most useful?

+- Read execution plans from right to left.
+Description of symbols you'll see?